Home » IELTS Speaking: How ‘correct’ does your English have to be?

 • ‘I move to Paris two years ago… Sorry, I moved to Paris two years ago.’

-• ‘My favourite building is rouge… I mean red.’
+• ‘My favourite building is tall… I mean old – it’s the oldest building in my city.’

 • ‘The taste of the fruit was extra… extra… extraordinary.
 Sorry, I always find that word difficult to say!’

-Note that the corrected words in italics (moved, red) are stressed.
+Note that the corrected words in bold (moved, old, extraordinary) are stressed.
 That means you say them a little louder and longer than the other words.
 (You can learn more about sentence stress in Clear Pronunciation 2 here.)

-As I said above, time is against you when you are speaking, so speak slowly and don’t be afraid to use words and phrases like these to give you time to think.
-It is not incorrect to do this.
+As mentioned earlier, time is against you when you’re speaking, so speak slowly (but still at a natural pace) and don’t be afraid to use words and phrases like these to give yourself time to think.
+This is perfectly acceptable – examiners expect it.

 • So, what I mean to say is…

 • Yes, that’s interesting.
-Ummm, what I think about this is…
+Um, what I think about this is…

-You can try using these phrases when you are speaking in English in daily life.
-The more you practise, the more natural it will feel to use them in your test answer.
+Try using these phrases when you’re speaking English in daily life.
+The more you practise, the more natural they’ll feel in your test.

 The best way to improve is to practise, listen back, identify your weak areas and focus on making them better.
 Try the IELTS Speaking Part 2 task on the card below.
 Record yourself on your phone.